 The Minnesota Children’s Museum offers open-ended, self-directed experiences to children and adults through interactive displays and programs.
 It is a great place to visit in Minnesota and explore, a destination open for all ages to enjoy.

-The museum’s goal is for children to spend more time playing.
-Adults do as well.
-Through the radiant force of play, all families prosper in a happier, healthier, and more creative world.
-The Minnesota Children’s Museum is convinced exactly of that.
+The museum’s objective is for children to spend more time playing.
+Adults also do so.
+In a happier, healthier, and more creative world, all families flourish thanks to the incandescent light of play.

-The museum also exemplifies how providing children with equal access to fun learning promotes their healthy growth.
+The museum also serves as an example of how providing equal access to pleasurable learning benefits their healthy development.

 What are your favorite museums in Rochester, Minnesota?